Danusshkumar/MK-Travels/README.md

 ## Features

 - Home page with a navbar
-- Sign up page with a form that validates the input fields
+- Sign up page with a form

 ## Installation